synaq/SynaqZasaBundle/README.md

 This bundle works with Zimbra 7 & 8

-This bundle was written to work specifically with our business model, so some functions return non-standard ouput.
+This bundle was written to work specifically with our business model, so some functions return non-standard output.
 However, it should work with many use cases.

 ## Requirements